 Here you will find answers to some of the main questions asked by our guests.
 Don’t hesitate to contact us if you need help!

-You can visit Futangue at any time of the year, however you should be aware of the changes in opening hours and entrance regulations according to the seasons, as some paths are not always accessible.
-During low season the doors at all entrance points are kept closed; it is imperative therefore that a booking is made in advance.
+You can visit Futangue Park at any time of the year, however you should be aware of the changes in opening hours and entrance regulations according to the seasons, as some paths are not always accessible, due to climate conditions and the state of the hiking trails.

 No, it is forbidden to camp.
 There are alternative camping options in Riñinahue, which is 2 kilometers away from the Visitors’ Center.
-Go to the ‘Where to stay’ section.
+Go to the ‘Where to stay’ section after “The Park” in the main menu.

 The entrance ticket allows access to numerous different self-guided paths and is valid for an entire day.